 Thanks again Michaela!
 This is such an honour. 🙂 ❤

-Anyway, today, for the occasion of Billy Wilder’s birthday, I’m happy to take part to the Billy Wilder Blogathon hosted by Outspoken and Freckled and Once Upon a Screen.
-I won’t talk to you about Sunset Boulevard or Some Like it Hot, but about a film that doesn’t immediately comes up to our mind when we think of Billy Wilder.
-It’s not his most famous one, but it’s a movie who has a special place in my heart, a real pearl of the Silver Screen: Love in the Afternoon.
-This film is different from his other ones, but like all his films, it has the “Billy Wilder’s Touch”.
-That little something that makes it so appealing, so enjoyable to watch and so memorable.
+Anyway, today, for the occasion, I’m happy to take part in the Billy Wilder Blogathon hosted by Outspoken and Freckled and Once Upon a Screen.
+I won’t talk to you about Sunset Boulevard or Some Like it Hot but about a film that doesn’t immediately comes up to our minds when we think of Billy Wilder.
+It’s not his most famous one, but it’s a movie that has a special place in my heart.
+It’s a real pearl of the Silver Screen: Love in the Afternoon.
+This film is different from his other ones but like all his films, it has the “Billy Wilder’s Touch”.
+That little something that makes it so appealing, so enjoyable to watch, and so memorable.
 Just look at the title: Love in the Afternoon.
 There is something very poetic about it and, yes, there is a certain poetry in this film, ingrown by Audrey Hepburn.
-To review this film will also be a good occasion for me to review an Audrey Hepburn’s film for the first time on my blog, but also a Gary Cooper’s film.
+To review this film will also be a good occasion for me to write about an Audrey Hepburn’s AND a Gary Cooper’s film for the first time on my blog.

-Billy Wilder directed Love in the Afternoon in 1957.
-It was his second collaboration with Audrey Hepburn (first one was the more famous Sabrina) and his first and only collaboration with Gary Cooper.
-Billy Wilder first wanted Cary Grant for the male leading role, but that didn’t happen and Gary Cooper got the job.
+Billy Wilder’s Love in the Afternoon was released in 1957.
+It was Wilder’s second collaboration with Audrey Hepburn (the first one being Sabrina) and his first and only collaboration with Gary Cooper.
+The director first wanted Cary Grant for the male leading role, but that didn’t happen and Gary Cooper got the job.
 Some people say he was not perfect for the part, that he was too old, but I’m not one of those people.
-It’s Gary Cooper after all, not some “nobody”!
+It’s Gary Cooper, after all, not some “nobody”!
 Well, as Billy Wilder would have said: “Nobody’s perfect!”
 Of course, Audrey Hepburn and Cary Grant will have to wait until the 60’s to make a movie together: Charade (directed by Stanley Donen).

-I can’t say that Love in the Afternoon‘s screenplay is THE BEST Billy Wilder’s screenplay, but it’s certainly is a great one.
-It has its great moments and its great lines and also a great structure.
-Here are some of my favourite lines of this film:
+I can’t say that Love in the Afternoon‘s screenplay is Billy Wilder’s BEST screenplay, but it’s certainly is a great one.
+It has its great moments and its great lines, and a great structure too.
+Here are some of my favourite lines:

 1- Frank Flannagan: What does he export and what does he import?